willianathompson/configure-ad/README.md

 </p>
 <p>

-To initiate an automatic update of the Group Policy changes, simply open the Command Prompt and enter the command: gpupdate /force.
+The GPM lockout and password policies will update automatically after some time, but to initiate an immediate update of the Group Policy changes, simply open the  **Command Prompt** and enter `gpupdate /force`.

 </p>
 <p>